b-abarchi/Array-search-/README.md

-# Sorting and searching Algorithms
+# Sorting and searching Algorithms in C